 Is USD accepted in Costa Rica?

-Our personal recommendation for using USD in Costa Rica: Bring small bills.
-It is very hard to break 50s and 100s in Costa Rica unless you go to the bank or a casino.
-Also make sure all the bills are in good condition – no rips, tears, misprints, stains, super wrinkled bills.
+Also make sure all the bills are in perfect condition – no rips, tears, misprints, stains, super wrinkled bills.
 Costa Rica is very strict on this and they will not accept any bill with a flaw.
-I once received a $20 bill from the ATM that had a tiny folding misprint and no one would take it except the bank!
+I once received a $20 bill from the Costa Rican bank ATM that had a tiny folding misprint and no one would take it except the bank… even though I got it from an ATM IN Costa Rica.

 Where Can I Exchange Money in Costa Rica?